Jakob-Long/TrinityOS/README.md

 Visit the "Working ISO's" directory for all working ISO's

 # V.0522 Update
 The V.0522 Update (aka the May 2022 update) has fixed bugs with the Quick Menu.
 Modules added to the Module Subsystem have also become more easy execute.
 The 2 desktop "themes" now serve as a virtual desktop, where your state in each environment is saved.
-Finally, the ISO file in the "img" directory (under the V.0522 directory) now runs on actual hardware.
-See "build instructions" for more info regarding that.
+Finally, the ISO file in the "img" directory (V.0522/img/TrinityOS.iso) now runs on actual hardware.
+See "build instructions" (V.0522/Build Instructions) for more info regarding that.

 # V.0422 Update
 The V.0422 Update (aka the April 2022 update) introduces a few new beta features.
 TFS (Temporary File System), is a simple version of a RAM file system (more functionality coming soon.)
 There is also the introduction of the new Quick Menu.
 The Module Subsystem has also been redesigned to be more functional.